Wave Behaviour

 Reflection

-Reflection is the process whereby part or the entire wave is returned when it encounters a boundary.
-For sound to be reflected, the object must be physically as large, or larger than the wave.
+Reflection is the process whereby part or all of a wave is returned when it encounters a boundary.
+For sound to be reflected, the object must be as large or larger than the wavelength of the wave.

-Low-frequency sound has a long wavelength and so can only be reflected by large objects.
-Higher frequency sound can be reflected by both small and large objects.
+Low-frequency sound has a long wavelength and can only be reflected by large objects.
+Higher-frequency sound can be reflected by both small and large objects.

-The reflected sound will have a different frequency characteristic than the direct sound if all frequencies are not reflected equally.
+The reflected sound will have a different frequency characteristic than the direct sound if all frequencies are not equally reflected.
 Reflection is responsible for producing echo, reverb, and standing waves.

 Refraction

-Refraction is the process where a waveform changes direction as it passes from one medium to another - the speed of the wave changes as this happens.
+Refraction is the process where a waveform changes direction as it passes from one medium to another, causing a change in speed.

 With sound waves, it is more common for the sound to refract when it encounters a change in air temperature.
-Since temperature decreases with height, the speed of sound also decreases with height.
+As the temperature decreases with height, the speed of sound also decreases.

 Diffraction

-Diffraction is the bending of waves around small objects and the spreading out of a wave through small openings.
+Diffraction is the bending of waves around small objects and the spreading out of waves through small openings.

-All waves tend to spread out at the edge when they pass through a gap or past an object.
-For spreading to happen, the wave must be larger than the object.
+All waves tend to spread out at the edges when passing through a gap or around an object.
+For spreading to occur, the wavelength must be larger than the object.

 Absorption